 Looking to own one less car?
 Dealing with parking issues at your business or organization?
 Wondering how to get started (or get your employees started) walking, biking, carpooling, or taking public transit?
-Have questions about how to save money driving and maintaining your vehicle(s)?

 - Exploration of individual and organizational transportation needs and financial impacts

 - Training and consultations for using – and planning for and encouraging the use of – alternate transportation (biking, carpooling, taking public transit, walking, telecommuting, etc.)

 - Environmentally-responsible and financially savvy car maintenance and driver education

 - Bicycle, pedestrian, and Transportation Demand Management project and program assistance

 The bad news we all know: fuel costs are rising, an average of 19% of individual income goes to own just one vehicle, heavy financial burdens are being put on businesses and tax-payers for roads and parking, obesity rates are soaring, and 40% of local air pollution and climate-changing carbon emissions comes from transportation sources.

 But the good news is that organizations and individuals have practical transportation alternatives – that save money and improve public and environmental health.

 Who’s up for trying out the new Lakes Region Bus Service?
 I am!
 After a number of months of hard work and preparation by RTP (Regional Transportation Program) and local advocates, the service starts on Monday, November 25.
 I’m thinking of throwing our bikes on the bus and taking a family bus ride out there – maybe after the Thanksgiving holiday (no service on Thanksgiving, the Friday after Turkey Day, or Christmas).